testing-library/react-testing-library/README.md

 <summary>Which get method should I use?</summary>

-Based on [the Guiding Principles](#guiding-principles), your test should resemble how your code (component, page, etc.) as much as possible.
+Based on [the Guiding Principles](#guiding-principles), your test should resemble how your code (component, page, etc.) is used as much as possible.
 With this in mind, we recommend this order of priority:

 1.  `getByLabelText`: Only really good for form fields, but this is the number 1